Stretching and back pain relief

-For some people who experience back pain, stretching can be an intuitive response to try to alleviate their pain.
+For some people who experience back pain, stretching can be a helpful way to manage symptoms and help with range of motion.
 Others may avoid stretching if their pain is too great, out of fear of worsening the condition.
+Speak with your doctor if you have any concerns about starting a stretching program.

-A good stretching routine may be able to relieve sciatica, neck pain and bulging disc pain.
-When beginning a stretching regimen, however, it is important to keep in mind that not just any stretches will help those who have back pain.
-As with almost any physical activity, proper technique will make all the difference.
-Poor technique will not only keep you from reaping the benefits of your stretching routine, but it may also lead to injury and make your condition worse.
+A good stretching routine can offer relief for conditions such as sciatica, neck pain and bulging disc pain.
+When beginning to work stretching into your treatment plan, it is important to keep in mind that not just any stretches will help those who have back pain.
+Like other physical activities, proper technique is essential to seeing results and preventing injury.

-The first rule of good stretching is: if it hurts, don’t do it.
-This may seem like common sense, but many people believe physical activity or exercise must hurt in order to be beneficial (“no pain, no gain”).
 When stretching properly, the sensation should be gentle and relaxing.
-You may not be able to stretch very far before the sensation intensifies past their comfort zone, and that’s okay.
+You may not be able to stretch very far before the sensation intensifies past your comfort zone, and that’s okay.
 Over time, your tendons, ligaments and muscles will become more limber, allowing you to deepen your stretches without pain.

 If you are experiencing back pain caused by herniated discs, arthritis of the spine or other similar conditions, your stretching routine will likely focus mostly on the neck and spine.
 In this case, an important element of the stretching program will be to make sure to stretch your neck and back muscles in proper order.
 Your vertebrae, as well as the soft tissues that support them, are connected to each other in a specific way.
 A good rule of thumb is to begin your stretching routine with your neck and work your way down.
 As you stretch each progressive group of muscles, you’ll benefit from the muscles you’ve already stretched along the way.